Energy from renewable sources

 Primary production of energy from renewable sources

-In 2014, the primary production of renewables increased by 1.6 % compared with 2013.
-In fact, with the exception of years 2002 and 2011 (when primary production of renewables decreased) this is the lowest annual increase in the last 15 years.
-When compared to the primary production 5 years ago, it is now 29 % higher.
+In 2015, the primary production of renewables increased by 3.8 % compared with 2014.
+In fact, this is among the 5 lowest annual increases in the last 15 years (including 2002 and 2011, where the primary production decreased).
+When compared to the primary production 5 years ago, it is now 21 % higher.

 Electricity generation from renewable sources

-In 2014, gross electricity generation from renewables increased by 4.9 % compared with 2013.
-However, the picture varies depending on the energy source: from an increase of 0.9 % for electricity generation from hydro to a 14.1 % increase for solar power.
-Between 1990 and 2014, total electricity generation from renewables increased by 191 %.
-In 2014, renewable electricity generation accounted for 28 % of total gross electricity generation.
+In 2015, gross electricity generation from renewables increased by 4.0 % compared with 2014.
+However, the picture varies depending on the energy source: from a decrease of 9.0 % for electricity generation from hydro to a 19.3 % increase for wind power.
+Between 1990 and 2015, total electricity generation from renewables increased by 203 %.
+In 2015, renewable electricity generation accounted for 29 % of total gross electricity generation.

-Hydropower plants generate by far the largest share of electricity from renewable energy sources.
-Electricity generation from hydropower increased by 29 % between 1990 and 2014, even if its share of total renewable electricity generation shrank from 94 % to 42 % over the same period.
+Hydropower plants generate the largest share of electricity from renewable energy sources.
+Electricity generation from hydropower increased by 17 % between 1990 and 2015, even if its share of total renewable electricity generation shrank from 94 % to 37 % over the same period.
 This is due to the more rapid expansion of electricity generation from other renewable sources.
-Wind power generation more than tripled over the period 2005-2014: since 2000, it has been the second largest contributor to renewable electricity, replacing wood and other solid biomass, which had held that position since 1990.
-Solar power electricity generation has increased rapidly in recent years and in 2014 accounted for 11 % of all renewable electricity.
+Wind power generation more than quadrupled over the period 2005-2015: since 2000, it has been the second largest contributor to renewable electricity, replacing wood and other solid biomass, which had held that position since 1990.
+Solar power electricity generation has increased rapidly in recent years and in 2015 accounted for 12 % of all renewable electricity.
 Also, in 2013 the electricity generated from solar energy surpassed wood and other solid biomass and is now the third most important contributor to the electricity production from renewable sources.
-Solid renewables (wood and other solid biomass, excluding renewable wastes) are also used in conventional thermal generation power plants: their share in electricity from renewable sources grew from 3.5 % in 1990 to 10 % in 2014.
-Bioliquids and biogas, which were negligible in 1990, reached 7 % in 2013.
+Solid renewables (wood and other solid biomass, excluding renewable wastes) are also used in conventional thermal generation power plants: their share in electricity from renewable sources grew from 3.5 % in 1990 to 10 % in 2015.
+Bioliquids and biogas, which were negligible in 1990, reached 7 % in 2015.
 Electricity generation from renewable sources is shown in Figure 3 (in this Figure electricity production is not normalised in the area chart but the dashed line shows the total normalised electricity generation).

 Installed capacity for renewable electricity generation

 The available capacity of renewable electricity generation has increased significantly over the last 20 years.
 Wind power capacity had already begun to increase rapidly in the late 1990s and from 2005 there was a boom in solar generation capacity.
 Additional capacity increases for other renewables were much more modest than for these two.
 Solar and wind generation are intermittent energy sources: their utilisation rate is much lower than for those renewables used in conventional thermal power stations (as well as compared with fossil fuels and nuclear power).
 Pumped-storage hydropower plants can be reliably used to deal with surplus electricity generation from intermittent sources.
 The capacity of pumped-storage hydropower plants did not increase at the same rate as solar and wind.
 Installed capacity for renewable sources, nuclear power and pumped-storage hydropower is shown in Figure 4.
-To put into perspective electricity generation capacities from renewable sources, which in 2014 was in total around 400 GW, the existing electricity generation capacity of fossil fuel plants in the EU was around 450 GW in 2014.
+To put into perspective electricity generation capacities from renewable sources, in 2015 it was in total around 430 GW, approximately the same as the existing electricity generation capacity of fossil fuel plants in the EU.

 Production of liquid biofuels in the EU

-Production of liquid biofuels increased significantly from almost nothing in 1990.
+Production of liquid biofuels has increased significantly from almost nothing in 1990.
 There were rapid increases — especially after 2002 — producing an average annual growth rate between 2000 and 2010 of 32 %.
 However, production decreased in 2011 by 10 % compared with 2010.
-Since then it is increasing at around 10% each year.
+Since then it is increasing at around 10 % each year to fall again by 2 % in 2015.
 Production of liquid biofuels is shown in Figure 5.